References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 An online ATOL training course has been provided as part of the overall continuing professional development to

-Guidance Note 10 - Requirements for ATOL Reporting Accountants, is
+Appendix A - Requirements for ATOL Reporting Accountants, is

 published in Official Record